tc39/proposal-defer-import-eval/README.md

 Please ensure the following:
   1. You have read the [process document](https://tc39.github.io/process-document/)
   1. You have reviewed the [existing proposals](https://github.com/tc39/proposals/)
-  1. You are aware that your proposal requires being a member of TC39, or locating a TC39 member to "champion" your proposal
+  1. You are aware that your proposal requires being a member of TC39, or locating a TC39 delegate to "champion" your proposal

 ## Create your proposal repo